- When to Submit Reserve Requests

 - Copyright Guidelines

 The Rutgers University Libraries maintain reserve collections and electronic access to class-related materials to support the university's academic programs.
 Books and media are placed in reserve collections at campus libraries and circulate for shortened loan periods.
 Articles and documents such as sample exams, syllabi, problem sets, readings, and lecture notes are scanned and delivered electronically as Adobe PDF.
-Short sections of audio and moving image materials may be made available as streaming files.
-Records for materials on Reserve and access to electronic and digitized files are provided under RESERVES on the Libraries website and in the Library Catalog.
+Records for materials on Reserve and access to electronic and digitized files are provided under Course Reserves on the Libraries website and in QuickSearch.

 The Libraries' policy for reserve services is derived from the fair use guidelines of the United States Copyright Act of 1976 (17 U.S.C.
 Section 107).